Starbound

 Chapter 1

-Sometimes Jonathan McDaniels stares at the framed photo.
-Sarah is smiling that 'I know what you're thinking' smile, her eyes blue as a cloudless sky.
-Her hair, like honey in sunlight.
+Jonathan McDaniels stares at the framed photo.
+It’s still in the study of his New York apartment.
+Sarah is smiling that 'I know what you're thinking' smile, her eyes blue as a cloudless sky, her hair, like honey in sunlight.
 Life was very good with her.
 Before she was diagnosed.
 His eyes move across the room to his life today.
 A box with a half-eaten pizza; beer cans stacked into a tower on the floor; an ashtray overflowing with cigarettes.
 He'd started smoking again.
 He watches a fly disappear into an air vent.
 Mornings like this make him want to disappear—somewhere.

 He opens his laptop and plugs in a thumb drive.